Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 # Introduction

-This document is basic tutorial for beginners.
+This document is basic developer CLI tutorial for beginners.

 There is more information on [Pylons Spec](https://github.com/Pylons-tech/pylons/tree/main/docs/spec).

 Important points in pylons are:

+-Cookbook: This is a principal concept in pylons.
+A cookbook is a game.
+And to build recipes and items, you need to have cookbooks.
 - item: Item is an important concept in Pylons.
 It can simply be considered as the items in original games.
 Items will have properties in the format of Double, String, Integer etc. Characters can be created as items either.
 - recipe: recipes will decide and generate everything like item generation and modification, combination of items.
 Recipes can be used to get result of some action between items and characters.
 Every action related to items are taken by recipes.
 - trade: this functionality enables accounts to trade their coins themselves.
 Trade includes items - items trading, coins - coins trading and mixed trading.